Spherical inspirals of spinning bodies into Kerr black holes: Numerical implementation and results

 Having obtained the evolution of the orbital parameters and their linear parts, we used them to evolve the adiabatic phases $\Phi_{z,\phi \text{g}}$ using Eqs.~\eqref{eq:evolution_Phi_g} for $s_\parallel=0$ and their linear corrections $\delta \Phi_{z,\phi}$ using Eqs.~\eqref{eq:evolution_delta_Phi}.

 In Fig. \ref{fig:delta_r_x} we show the evolution of the linear corrections to the orbital parameters $\delta p(t)$ and $\delta x(t)$ for $q = 10^{-4}$.
-We can see that they diverge near the ISSO.
-This is caused by the degeneracy of the various orbital relations near the ISSO and the breakdown of the two-timescale approximation justifying the adiabatic radiation-reaction prescription.
-Specifically, this also causes divergences of the functions $\delta \dot{p}$, $\delta \dot{x}$, $\delta \Omega_z$, and $\delta \Omega_\phi$ near the ISSO.
-These divergences could be in part removed by a different spin gauge where the location of $r_\text{ISSO}$ is fixed.
+We can see that they \textbf{rapidly grow and possibly} diverge near the ISSO.
+This \textbf{was also observed for eccentric equatorial inspirals near the separatrix \cite{Skoupy:2022adh} and causes the linearization in spin to break down.} It is caused by the degeneracy of the various orbital relations near the ISSO, \textbf{namely the Jacobian between $(p,x)$ and $(E,L_z)$ and its derivatives diverging as $(p - r_\text{ISSO})^{-1}$ and $(p - r_\text{ISSO})^{-2}$, respectively,} and the breakdown of the two-timescale approximation \textbf{that justifies} the adiabatic radiation-reaction prescription\footnote{\textbf{This breaking point of the adiabatic prescription is, however, closer to ISSO than our inspiral endpoints.}}.
+Specifically, this also causes divergences of the functions $\delta \dot{p}$ and $\delta \dot{x}$.

+\textbf{The reason for these divergencies is, for example, that the definitions of $p,e$ assume the existence of two radial turning points.
+However, the innermost stable orbits delineate the part of orbital space where the inner radial turning point vanishes and this leads to divergences in the various functional relations.
+However, such issues are not restricted to the $p,e,x$ parametrization since, for example, energy and angular momentum as functions of orbital configurations have local minima at the last stable orbits.
+This means they would also generally fail when used in parametrizations of the orbital states near these configurations.}

+\textbf{Physically, the divergences near the last stable orbits can be understood as follows.
+Imagine a test particle that is at the geodesic ISSO.
+Now add a secondary spin to the test particle that perturbs the orbit and causes it to plunge into the central black hole on a dynamical time-scale, or, in roughly one orbital period.
+The phase difference between the original geodesic ISSO and the plunging orbit will generally be $\mathcal{O}(1)$ over a single orbital period, while our formalism assumes that the phase difference can only be $\mathcal{O}(\chi q)$.
+The inability of the expansion to capture this effect manifests as the aforementioned divergence.
+This physical insight also suggests ways of fixing the divergence; for example, a part of the divergences could be removed by a different spin gauge where stable bound orbits are mapped exclusively to stable bound orbits~\cite{Skoupy:2024uan,Piovano:2025aro}.
+Another part could be removed by not linearizing the evolution $p(t), x(t)$ in Eq.~\eqref{eq:evolution_p_x_linearized}.}

 In Figs. \ref{fig:delta_Phi_q1e-4} and \ref{fig:delta_Phi_q1e-5} we plot the linear corrections to the phases $\delta \Phi_{z,\phi}$ which are equivalent to the dephasing for fully aligned maximally spinning secondary, $\chi_\parallel = 1$.
-Similarly to $\delta p$ and $\delta x$, they are diverging near the ISSO.
-Because this divergence is unphysical, it is challenging to determine the final dephasing.
+Similarly to $\delta p$ and $\delta x$, they \textbf{seem to be} diverging near the ISSO.
+Because \textbf{it is difficult to determine which part of the divergence is physical}, it is challenging to determine the final dephasing.
 The dephasing for both mass ratios and all primary spins and final inclinations stays below 1 radian in the first two thirds of the inspiral.